 A Respondent is someone designated to respond to a report submitted to the Title IX Office.
-Generally, the Respondent is someone alleged to be responsible for behavior that is in violation of the university's Sexual Misconduct Policy, found here.
+Generally, the Respondent is someone alleged to be responsible for behavior that is in violation of the university's Sexual Harassment Policy, found here.
 If you are contacted by the Title IX Office, it's important to keep in mind that the Title IX Office is not taking action at that time, but rather would like to meet with you to follow-up on the report and further discuss the situation.
 When you meet with the Title IX Office initially, you will not be required to provide a response or any information that day, but will instead be given time to prepare and submit your response to the report at a later day.

 If you have been accused of sex discrimination, sexual violence, dating violence, domestic violence, stalking, or other gender-based harassment, the following information may be useful.

 BYU has designated a Confidential Advisor to Respondents.
 He is available to meet with students identified as respondents in a BYU Title IX investigation.
 The advisor is an impartial individual not otherwise involved in the investigation or disciplinary process.
 The advisor is able to provide respondents with a confidential setting in which to ask questions and obtain information about the Title IX investigation process and one’s rights regarding these so that respondents can make more informed decisions.
 The advisor is also available to help respondents access other resources that may be desired (e.g., academic support, counseling, etc.).
 The Confidential Advisor to Respondent’s services are free and confidential.

 Provo, UT 84604